m-rosinsky/CCTC_Notes/09_windows_process_validity/Basics_Process.md

 # 4. (5)
 Prompt:
 ```
-What Sysinternals tool can be used to investigate network connection attempts?
+What Sysinternals tool can be used to investigate permissions
 ```

 Answer: